St Michael's Hospital, Warwick

 St Michael's Hospital is a National Health Service psychiatric hospital situated in Warwick, Warwickshire, England run by Coventry and Warwickshire Partnership NHS Trust.

 History

 The hospital was established in 1995, largely to replace the outdated Central Hospital in the nearby village of Hatton.
-The hospital was officially opened by the Queen on 8 November 1996.
+The hospital was officially opened by Queen Elizabeth II on 8 November 1996.
 A new psychotherapy unit known as The Pines (the wards are generally named after trees) opened at the hospital in April 2004.

 Services

 There is an Education Centre Library and tennis court on site.